mkolczynska/martakolczynska/content/post/first-post.md

 +++
-title = "Getting Started"
+title = "Late start"
+description = ""
-description = "Getting Started" tags = ["R"] date = "2018-07-07 13:19:58"
+tags = ["R"]
+date = "2018-07-23 13:19:58"
 categories = ["R"]
 +++

-This blog is going to be mostly about my adventures with R, primarily using survey data, and usually somewhat related to my social science interests; to share code and hopefully get feedback.
+This blog is going to be mostly about my adventures with R, primarily using survey data, and usually somewhat related to my social science interests; for the fun of it, to share code and hopefully get feedback.

 ### How it all started